zenstackhq/zenstack/docs/get-started/next-js.md

 4. Configure database connection in "schema.model"

-    Here's an example for using a Postgres database with connection string specified in `DATABASE_URL` environment variable:
+    Here's an example of using a Postgres database with connection string specified in `DATABASE_URL` environment variable:

 ```prisma
 datasource db {